craigmulligan/website/content/til.md

 # Today I Learnt

+* 2022-12-08: [Alexander Selkirk](https://en.wikipedia.org/wiki/Alexander_Selkirk) the model for the fictional character of Robinson Crusoe was not shipwrecked like Crusoe, but decided to maroon the ship because he was concerned for it's seaworthiness.
+The ship did later sink.
+Selkirk spent 4 years and 4 months on the island before being rescued.
 * 2022-07-20: [The Celsius temperature scale](https://en.wikipedia.org/wiki/Celsius) was initially created in reverse with 100 degrees as freezing and 0 as boiling.
 I think this was because waters melting point changes in relation to air pressure while freezing doesn't and perhaps their thermometer was easier to configure in "reverse".
 * 2022-07-16: The [aubergine](https://en.wikipedia.org/wiki/Eggplant), is also called the eggplant because there is a white variety that looks very much like hens eggs.
 They were also at one point called vegetable eggs.
 * 2022-06-28: In the UK according to [2021 figures](https://www.statista.com/statistics/298322/chicken-broiler-slaughterings-in-the-united-kingdom-uk-by-breed/) *21309* chickens are slaughtered every 10 minutes.
 Chicken is the only meat whose consumption has increased in recent years.